mkamenet3/SpatialRegPovertyR/README.md

 # SpatialRegPovertyR: A Teaching Note on Spatial Regression Analysis Using R

-This repository contains the data used in the teaching note, "Spatial Regression Analysis of Poverty in R" (2019) by Chi, Kamenetsky, Wang, and Zhu.
+This repository contains the data used in a teaching note on Spatial Regression Analysis of Poverty in R.

 Additionally, we include supplementary code and examples.